← Back to all articles

 What is Choline?

-Choline is a nutrition powerhouse.
-It's an essential nutrient that plays crucial roles in maintaining cell membrane integrity, nerve communication, fat metabolism, and DNA synthesis[1].
-In other words, choline is like the quarterback of your body's functions, calling the plays for various bodily functions.
+Choline is an essential nutrient that plays crucial roles in maintaining cell membrane integrity, nerve communication, fat metabolism, and DNA synthesis [1].

 The body produces some choline, but not enough.
 We need to get the rest from our diet or supplements.
 Foods rich in choline include eggs, beef liver, chicken, fish, and peanuts.
 When it comes to supplements, choline is often part of B-vitamin complexes, or as standalone supplements like choline bitartrate, choline citrate, and phosphatidylcholine.